FusionAuth/fusionauth-site/site/_posts/2020-05-22-building-cli-app-with-device-grant-and-golang.md

 First, let's talk about the steps we need to accomplish for the Device Code grant:

-1. We need to reach out to the FA server to start the Device Code Grant and fetch a User Code for our user to input.
+1. We need to reach out to the FusionAuth server to start the Device Code Grant and fetch a User Code for our user to input.
-1. We need to display our user's User Code, open the browser for them to FA's 'Device code login' page, and then start polling the FA server to find out when the user has authenticated.
+1. We need to display our user's User Code, open the browser for them to FusionAuth's 'Device code login' page, and then start polling the FusionAuth server to find out when the user has authenticated.
-1. Once the user has input the code, our polling of the FA server should respond back with a JWT Access Token.
-We can then trade that Access Token with the FA server to get information about our user and save that to disk as validation that our user is logged in.
+1. Once the user has input the code, our polling of the FusionAuth server should respond back with a JWT Access Token.
+We can then trade that Access Token with the FusionAuth server to get information about our user and save that to disk as validation that our user is logged in.

 Sounds great - let's dive into each of those steps!